pyecharts/pyecharts/docs/en-us/api.md

 **js_dependencies**

-Data type:set.The js filename collections for a chart's dependencies.Every element do not contain the filename extension(.js).E.g `{'echarts.min', 'fujian'}` 。
+Data type:set.The js filename collections for a chart's dependencies.Every element do not contain the filename extension(.js).E.g `{'echarts.min', 'fujian'}` .

-**charts**

-The origin chart  list in the class `pyecharts.custom.page.Page` .Each element can be a instance of the subclass of `pyecharts.base.Base` .

 ### Methods